 The Five-Point Dealing System

-The aforementioned steps constitute the foundational framework for dealing a poker hand, applicable not only to Texas Hold'em but serving as a template for various poker variations.
+The aforementioned steps constitute the foundational framework for dealing a poker hand, applicable to Texas Hold'em and serving as a template for various poker variations.
 While unique situations may arise, familiarizing oneself with these fundamentals provides a solid foundation for handling diverse scenarios that may unfold during gameplay.

 Heads-Up Play

-Heads-up play introduces subtle alterations to the typical dynamics of betting rounds, necessitating adjustments in both pre-flop and post-flop actions.
+Heads-up play introduces subtle alterations to the typical dynamics of betting rounds, necessitating adjustments in pre- and post-flop actions.

 Pre-Flop Dynamics: In a full-handed game, the small blind typically resides to the left of the poker dealer button.
 However, in heads-up play, the individual holding the button assumes the role of the small blind and becomes the first player to act pre-flop after the cards are dealt.